 Traditional Vertical Panels

-If simplicity is your North Star, consider straightforward vertically oriented dark cutout panels in your wainscoting.
-And if you want to jazz it up a little bit, go with a bright pop of color like teal.
+If simplicity is your thing, consider straightforward vertically oriented dark cutout panels in your wainscoting.
+And if you want to jazz it up a little bit, go with a bright pop of wall color like teal.

 The colonial facade typically composes itself of primary elements like brick or wood.
-You can add to this in the interior design by adding components such as plain wainscoting with rectangles in relief.
+You can add to these shadow boxes into your interior design by adding components such as plain picture frame molding rectangles in relief.

 Alternating Shapes Pattern

 Though these may appear similar to some we’ve shown you above, the patterns here holds a unique distinction.
-The rectangles vary in size around the wall, creating a more distinctive (and modern) composition.
+The board and batten rectangles vary in size around the wall, creating a more distinctive (and modern) composition.

 Stripes function as a mark of simplicity and authenticity in fashion, and the same holds true in interior design.
-Use these on your walls to strike consistent visual notes without a lot of work.
+Use these wainscoting panels on your walls of your bathroom or living room to strike consistent visual notes without a lot of work.

 I know I keep saying this (sorry not sorry), but this one is another of my absolute, all-time favorites.
-These blue cubes are set in relief throughout the entire wall, making it less wainscoting and more of a wallpaper that’s come to life.
+These blue cubes in this full wall board and batten wainscoting are set in relief throughout the entire wall, making it less wainscoting and more of a wallpaper that’s come to life.
 How great is that?!
+Notice how the artwork contrasts, enhancing the interior design.

 Solid Black Wainscoting